 In the cloud-based application, a user might chart their facility’s usage relative to other facilities.
 If the application stores the area of each facility, that user can chart energy per square foot for each facility.
 Such a chart reveals facilities that are using much more energy per square foot than the average (or much less).
 This leads to energy and cost savings.

 Since spreadsheet solutions are often designed with a specific purpose in mind, they collect a specific set of data.
 When a new type of data is required, a new spreadsheet must be designed and re-circulated.

 For example, a new project is launched to collect water and waste use at the same facilities from which energy use was previously collected.
 This requires the creation of a new spreadsheet, doubling the number of spreadsheets in circulation.
 Nightmare.

-With Scope 5, the administrator can add categories of data and can configure detailed parameters around each category in a manner that supports specific business processes.
-This exercise should not require a team of experts to customize the application at significant cost but should be doable with a few clicks by any authorized user.
-The application remains alive, readily updated by those collecting and using the data.
+With Scope 5, the administrator can add categories of data and configure detailed parameters around each category to support specific business processes.
+This exercise should not require a team of experts to customize the application at a significant cost but should be doable with a few clicks by any authorized user.
+The application remains alive and readily updated by those collecting and using the data.

 Automated Data Collection

 The cloud-based application can automate the otherwise tedious process of data collection.
 In many cases, data can be periodically retrieved electronically from other data stores, such as online utility accounts or other systems that are already part of an organization’s infrastructure.
 The data remains current without requiring manual effort.